-Reinforcement Learning - over the last decade we have seen a lot of progress in use of reinforcement learning algorithms in settings when labelled data doesn't exist and a supverisde learning approach is not possible.
-The state of the art approach to tackling RL problems are Policy Gradients, which in combination with Monte Carlo Tree Search were employed by Google DeepMind's AlphaGo system to famously beat the Go world champion Lee Sedol.Top Reinforcement Learning Books - For this post, we have scraped various signals (e.g. online ratings/reviews, topics covered, author influence in the field, year of publication, social media mentions, etc.) for more than 20 Machine Learning books from web.
+Reinforcement Learning - over the last decade we have seen a lot of progress in use of reinforcement learning algorithms in settings when labeled data doesn't exist and a supverisde learning approach is not possible.
+The state of the art approach to tackling RL problems are Policy Gradients, which in combination with Monte Carlo Tree Search were employed by Google DeepMind's AlphaGo system to famously beat the Go world champion Lee Sedol.Top Reinforcement Learning Books - For this post, we have scraped various signals (e.g. online ratings/reviews, topics covered, author influence in the field, year of publication, social media mentions, etc.) for more than 20 Reinforcement Learning books from web.
 We have fed all above signals to a trained Machine Learning algorithm to compute a score and rank the top books.

 The readers will love our list because it is Data-Driven & Objective.
 Enjoy the list: